joepaolicelli/cabi-prediction-api/README.md

 ## Data

-All data in the database is stored in US/Eastern time.
+All dates in the database are stored in US/Eastern time.
 Included scripts to import data convert dates and times to US/Eastern (if needed) before storing the data.